 Collect and share family histories

 - When an ancestor does not have his or her history written, research and write their history for them.

 - Make copies for other family members.
 It is amazing how many of the family want to have these histories.

 Find opportunities to tell stories about your life and the lives of your ancestors.

 - Integrate facts and dates with interesting information, humorous details and unusual facts about real people.

 - Make telling these stories a common occurrence around the dinner table, in the car or at bedtime.

-- "Tell stories of ancestors who traveled across the ocean and trekked out to the Wild West, or who stayed in the East and started a whole town or built bridges.
+- "Tell stories of ancestors who traveled across the ocean and trekked out to the Wild West or stayed in the east and started a whole town or built bridges," suggests FamilySearch.org.

 - Young children like to act out stories, so tell adventure stories of your ancestors in times of war, migration and immigration.
 Tell princess and knight stories about how your ancestors met and got married.

 - Teens like stories about friends, relationships and moral judgments.
 Teenagers can relate to and apply these situations in their lives now.

 - Tell stories of personal conflict, ethical decisions and moral choices.

 - Children who are more than 20 years old have an interest in your life experiences.
 They are interested in knowing about you.
 Who are you and why?
 What influence did those from generations past have in your life?

 Barry J. Ewell is author of "Family Treasures: 15 Lessons, Tips, and Tricks for Discovering your Family History" and founder of MyGenShare.com, an online educational website for genealogy and family history.

 - Mormon Tabernacle Choir sings 'Happy' medley...